 This reaction is called the Gibbs-Donnan effect.

-The osmotic pressure and the Gibbs-Donnan effect working together, extract fluids from the interstitial tissues into the plasma, which is known as colloid osmotic pressure.
+The osmotic pressure and the Gibbs-Donnan effect together extract fluids from the interstitial tissues into the plasma, known as colloid osmotic pressure.

-When the body perceives an abnormally low amount of venous pressure, the arteries usually compensate for narrowing.
+When the body perceives an abnormally low venous pressure, the arteries usually narrow.

 Capillary hydrostatic pressure: